samuelborrasca/D5akl/README.md

 # D5
-An alternate keyboard layout originally by StrawberryTurtle: https://codeberg.org/StrawberryTurtle/D5, found from the [AKL Discord](https://discord.com/invite/sxTV2G5Acg).
+An alternate keyboard layout originally by StrawberryTurtle: https://codeberg.org/StrawberryTurtle/, found from the [AKL Discord](https://discord.com/invite/sxTV2G5Acg).

 Intended for column-staggered keyboards with two thumb keys per side. \
 Light switches are recommended.
-I use [Ambient Nocturnals](https://lowprokb.ca/collections/switches/products/ambients-silent-choc-switches?variant=44873446391972) and the original creator uses the same ones but with [even lighter 12g springs.](https://nolltronics.com/product/sprit-kailh-choc-12g-springs/)
+I use [Ambient Nocturnals](https://lowprokb.ca/collections/switches/products/ambients-silent-choc-switches?variant=44873446391972) and the original creator uses the same ones with [even lighter 12g springs.](https://nolltronics.com/product/sprit-kailh-choc-12g-springs/)

-D5 makes use of doubled/mirrored letters, thumb vowels, pinky spaces/repeat keys & combos to reduce redirects, same finger bigrams and pinky movement while increasing rolls and alts.
+D5 makes use of doubled/mirrored letters, thumb vowels, pinky spaces, skipmagic keys, and combos to reduce redirects, same finger bigrams and pinky movement while increasing rolls and alts.

 ## My implementation

 I adapted mine for a 34-key board instead of the original 28 keys, which also allowed me to add Ä and Ö for Finnish typing.
-My version is done with Kanata and has slight adjustments from the original; it is mostly stripped down.
+My version is done with Kanata and has slight adjustments from the original.

 The homerow mods were carefully adjusted for no misfires while typing, and it's been working well so far.
-They're largely based on [Argenkiwi's homerow setup](https://github.com/argenkiwi/kenkyo/discussions/27).
+They're partially based on [Argenkiwi's homerow setup](https://github.com/argenkiwi/kenkyo/discussions/27).

 Note that the Kanata config file expects the input layout to be configured as so, with the thumb keys being `1 2` on the left half and `3 4` on the right half: